RaviRyuk/DataScience/README.md

 # DataScience
-Able to make the data tell the story that are hidden insights from the data
+I am able to make the data can tell the story that what are the hidden insights from the data, how useful are them in terms of business value